 If Spouses Can’t Agree

-If one spouse files for divorce, in that situation, the line is distinct.
+If one spouse files for divorce, the line of demarcation is distinct.
 But in circumstances where the process hasn’t officially begun, there have been issues.

-If the spouses can’t agree on the date, or if one party claims the other’s conduct was inconsistent with the intent, problems also still arise.
+If the spouses can’t agree on the date, or when one party claims the other’s conduct was inconsistent with the intent, problems may still arise.
 In these cases, a more intense, in-depth dissolution may be necessary.

 Related Reading: Mediation Versus Arbitration